 - 10-day license: $20

-3. Trout Fishing Permit: An extra $22 if you’re targeting trout specifically.
+3. Trout Fishing Permit: An extra $22 if you’re targeting trout.

-4. Special Permits: Certain locations may require permits, like the Gatlinburg Trout permit for $11.50.
+4. Special Permits: Some locations require additional permits, like the Gatlinburg Trout Permit for $11.50.

 Special Permits for Non-Residents